-There is total no. of187 Primary schools existing in the 10km radius study area.One hundred-four (104) no of Middle schools are found in the study area.
-Twenty-four (24)Higher Secondary School (SS) andNine (09)Senior Secondary School (SSS) facility is available in the study area.
+There is a total no. of 164 Primary schools existing in the 10km radius study area.
+Seventy-five (75) no of Middle schools are found in the study area.
+Only sixteen (16) Higher Secondary School (SS) and Nine (09) Senior Secondary School (SSS) facility is available in the study Page | area.
 The educational facilities have been further strengthening now and a number of private public schools and colleges are also functioning in the surroundings of the study area.
 Besides, there are Engineering and Medical colleges available in Towns and District headquarters only.
 Higher education facilities are available in Towns of the district.
 There is a considerable improvement in educational facility.
-The villages of the study area have no such facilities can reach within 5to 10km range.No town was found in the 10 km radial study area.
+The villages of the study area have no such facilities can reach within 5to 10km range.
+No town was found in the 10 km radial study area.

-Project: Sand Mining Project on Kiul River Block No -06 Sand Ghat at Mauza- Sharma & Maliya Dist - Lakhisarai (Bihar).
+Project: Sand Mining Project on Kiul River Block No -07 Sand Ghat at fall in Mauza- Nagardar & Chanan Dist - Lakhisarai (Bihar).